 There are many sources for finding both short and long term rentals and with all the competition in the rental market, we suggest that you use all of them.
 It may sound cliché but one of the best ways to find a good rental as snowbirds is to ask friends or people who are also likely to go away during winter.
 Word of mouth is excellent.
 You may not know, but they might know another friend, neighbour or family that is looking to rent out for a month, or they can also help you to look on bulletin boards, newspapers or even a television advert for leads.
 Having someone who has an inside knowledge is always a good idea.

-2. Visit Online Sites
+2. Check Online

 The most common place to start looking for where to spend the winter is online, especially with websites that specialize in accommodation rentals and local ads.
 Websites like: